Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

     - Who is this program for?
     - How should I prepare?
     - What am I going to be building?
+        - End Goal
     - What technologies will I be learning?
     - How are the projects organized?
-        - Separation of concerns
+        - Common Files
-        - MVC model
+        - Frontend
-        - End Goal
+        - Backend
     - What will each week look like?
     - Important Links
+        - Making edits to the dictionary
 - Project Setup
-    - Installation
-        - Node/NPM
-        - Java 11
-        - Git
-        - Maven
-        - IntelliJ
+    - Installing IntelliJ
-            - Extra setup for Windows
-        - PostgreSQL
-    - Cloning the repository with Git
+    - Cloning the repositories with Git
+    - Installing required apps
 - Terminal Basics
     - Common Commands
         - cd and filepaths
         - ls
         - pwd
         - mv
+        - cp
         - mkdir
-        - cp
         - rm
         - cat
         - vim
-        - ls
+        - nano
         - sudo
         - man
     - Build Tools
-        - NPM
+        - npm
         - Maven

 ## Jumpstart Overview